-A family can only get KTAP for 60-months (5 years) in a lifetime.
-Each month a family gets KTAP counts toward the 60-month limit.
-A family does not have to get KTAP for 60-months straight.
-For example, a family can get KTAP for 24-months and stop.
-Later, the family can get 36-more months.
+A family can receive KTAP benefits for 60 months (five years) in a lifetime.
+Each month a family receives KTAP benefits counts toward the 60-month lifetime limit.
+For example, a family may receive KTAP benefits for 24 months, stop and later receive 36 more months of benefits.

 KTAP payments to families are based on family size and income.
-In addition to the monetary grant, KTAP recipients may also be eligible for supportive services such as childcare and transportation assistance through the Kentucky Works program.
-Relocation Assistance is also available to qualified KTAP recipients, as are the educational bonus, work incentive bonus, and Employment Retention Assistance.
+In addition to the monetary benefit, KTAP recipients also may qualify for supportive services such as childcare, transportation assistance, and other related expenses needed for participation in the Kentucky Works Program.
+Relocation assistance, educational bonus, and work incentive bonus also are available to qualified KTAP recipients.

-What happens when a KTAP person goes to work?
+What happens when a KTAP recipient goes to work?

-- The KTAP check does not always stop.
-The earnings may not be counted for two months.
+- The KTAP check does not always stop when the recipient finds employment.
+Earnings may not be counted for 6 months.

-- When the earnings are counted in the KTAP case, certain deductions are allowed.
+- When earnings are counted, certain deductions are allowed.

 What happens if KTAP is discontinued due to work?

-- The family may get Work Incentive reimbursements for up to nine months.
+- The family may get work incentive reimbursements for up to 12 months.

-- Child care assistance may be received as long as the family meets the guidelines for the Child Care Assistance Program.
+- Child care assistance may be provided as long as the family meets the guidelines for the Child Care Assistance Program.